Carolina Integrative Psychotherapy, Inc.

 Where/When: This now 15-week series is held online on Tuesday evenings, 6:30-8:00pm.
 See schedule below.
 We continue to explore effective presentations of these skills and perspectives as an online course.
 The classes will use Google Meet which does allow for telephone access in the event that your internet signal strength is weak.

-Learning Objectives: A description of the key learning objectives for each week of the DBT Skills for Couples at: www.dbtfamilyskills.com/dialectical-behavior-therapy-for-couples.html
+Learning Objectives: A description of the key learning objectives for each week of the DBT Skills for Couples can be found on this page: www.dbtfamilyskills.com/dialectical-behavior-therapy-for-couples.html

 The DBT Skills for Couples course is based on Alan Fruzzetti’s The High Conflict Couple: A DBT Guide to Finding Peace, Intimacy and Validation.
 This will be the text for the course and can be purchased from many local bookstores or from New Harbinger at https://www.newharbinger.com/high-conflict-couple.